Context-Aware Sparse Deep Coordination Graphs: Learning Context-Aware Sparse Graphs

 This problem of estimation errors becomes especially problematic in \name, where building coordination graphs relies on the estimation of $q_{ij}$.
 A negative feedback loop is created because the built coordination graphs also affect the learning of $q_{ij}$.
 This loop renders learning unstable (Fig.~\ref{fig:lc-smac}).

-We propose to solve this question and stabilize training by 1) periodically fixing the way we construct graphs via using the target payoff function to build graphs; and 2) accelerating the training of payoff function between target network updates to reduce the estimation errors.
+We propose to solve this question and stabilize training by 1) periodically fixing the way we construct graphs via using the target payoff function to build graphs; and 2) accelerating the training of payoff function between target network updates to reduce the estimation errors via learning action representations.

 Specifically, for 2), we propose to condition the utility and payoff functions on action representations to improve sample efficiency.
 We train an action encoder $f_{\xi_a}(a)$, whose input is the one-hot encoding of an action $a$ and output is its representation $z_a$.
 We adopt the technique introduced by~\citet{wang2021rode} to train an effect-based action encoder.
 Specifically, action representation $z_a$, together with the current local observations, is used to predict the reward and observations at the next timestep.
 The prediction loss is minimized to update the action encoder $f_{\xi_a}(a)$.
 For more details, we refer readers to Appendix~\ref{appx:action_repr}.
 The action encoder is trained with few samples when learning begins and remains unchanged for the rest of the training process.